Salvatore Martinez

-Salvatore Martinez (born 4 May 1966) is an Italian scholar and the first lay-person to lead the Rinnovamento nello Spirito Santo Italy’s Catholic Charismatic Renewal movement.
-He has served as president of the Vatican’s International Center “Family of Nazareth” foundation and was appointed personal representative on combating racism, xenophobia, and discrimination by the Organization for Security and Co-operation in Europe (OSCE) Chairperson-in-Office 2018.
-He also focuses on intolerance and discrimination against Christians and members of other religions.
+Salvatore Martinez (born 4 May 1966) is an Italian academic and Catholic lay leader.
+From 1997 to 2023, he led the Rinnovamento nello Spirito Santo (“Renewal in the Holy Spirit”), Italy's largest charismatic organization.
+He served as president of the Vatican’s International Center “Family of Nazareth” foundation and was appointed personal representative on combating racism, xenophobia, and discrimination by the Organization for Security and Co-operation in Europe (OSCE) Chairperson-in-Office in 2018.
+He also works on combatting intolerance and religious discrimination against Christians and members of other faiths.

 Biography

-Salvatore was born and raised in Enna, Sicily, and is married to Luciana Leone.
+Salvatore was born on 4 May 1966 and raised in Enna, Sicily.
+He is married to Luciana Leone.

-He graduated in paleography and musical philology at the University of Pavia with honors, with a thesis on the history of the pontiffs of the first millennium in the light of the liturgical innovations contained in Liber Pontificalis.
+He graduated from University of Pavia with honors in paleography and musical philology, with a thesis on the history of the pontiffs of the first millennium in the light of the liturgical innovations contained in Liber Pontificalis.

 Martinez is the author of 26 books, including Paolo VI.
 Umanità e spiritualità (2018), a monograph commemorating Pope Paul VI’s canonization.

-Among his books, published by Edizioni San Paolo, Sospinti dallo Spirito (Moved by the Spirit), in May 2014, was translated in Spanish, English, Portuguese and French.
+Sospinti dallo Spirito (Moved by the Spirit), published by Edizioni San Paolo, was translated into Spanish, English, Portuguese, and French in May 2014.

-He has held lectures, courses and consultations for Pontifical and Catholic Universities in Rome and several other countries, for Institutions and Institutes of Formation in Italy and abroad.
+He has lectured, taught courses, and consulted for Pontifical and Catholic Universities in Rome and several other countries, and for Institutions and Institutes of Formation in Italy and abroad.

 In 2018–2019, he conducted a course of specialization in dogmatic theology on the "Theology of the Holy Spirit".

-He works with Italian and foreign magazines on themes of spirituality or on subjects of the social doctrine of the Church.
+He writes in Italian and foreign magazines on themes of spirituality and on subjects of the social doctrine of the Church.

-Martinez has spoken at conferences in over 40 countries on topics such as youth ministry, family life, lay leadership, and the Church’s social doctrine, organized by Vatican dicasteries, national bishops’ conferences, and academic institutions.

-He has organized or collaborated in the organization of international events organized by Vatican Dicasteries, by Catholic Charismatic Renewal or Renewal in the Spirit, by Ecumenical or Interreligious Organizations, by governmental and non-governmental organizations in Italy, Europe and the Americas.
+He has organized or collaborated in the organization of international events run by groups including the Vatican Dicasteries, Catholic Charismatic Renewal (Renewal in the Spirit), Ecumenical and Interreligious Organizations, and governmental and non-governmental organizations in Italy, Europe and the Americas.